Annual General Meeting 2026

 Not all areas of the woods are suitable for horse riding.
 Horses can cause damage to habitats and churn up pathways, making them unusable in wet weather.
 Many of the non-bridalway paths also have hazards, such as badger sets and overhanging branches, that make them dangerous for both horse and rider.
 Many dog walkers also let their dogs off the lead in areas away from the bridleways and we want to avoid incidents that could be bad for the dog or horse.

-The latest minutes of meetings can be found in the documents below:
+The latest minutes of meetings can be found below: